 We know.
 The Macy’s Day Parade is a little on the corny side: an extravaganza flooded with helium and snap-happy tourists.
 But it’s also an absolute staple in the city’s seasonal calendar, and we’re the first to admit it’s super entertaining.

 Shopaholics can go crazy with Black Friday deals all over town, but we recommend skipping the madness in favor of the tranquility of outdoors.
 Strolling through Central Park is the perfect remedy to the previous day’s feast.
-Stop by The Met for a peep at the just-opened David Hockney retrospective, one of the best NYC art exhibits to see this month.
+Stop by The Met or the Natural History Museum.
 And if you do find yourself thirsty for those infamous sales, the boutiques of Madison Avenue are only a cartwheel away.